whisthq/whist/protocol/README.md

 #### Further documentation

-More documentation is in our [Google Drive](https://docs.google.com/document/d/1T9Lc3HVoqhqSjdUbiaFaQU71oV1VH25iFGDNvAYjtOs/edit?usp=sharing), if needed.
 We also use Doxygen in this repository.
 The Doxy file is `docs/Doxyfile`.
 To generate it, you should first install doxygen via your local package manager, and run `doxygen Doxyfile`.
 This will generate the docs and put them in `docs/html` and `docs/latex`.
 You can view the html docs by opening the index.html page with a web browser.
 We keep the docs gitignored to avoid clutter on the repository, since we don't publish them anywhere.

 ## CI & CD